KCL-BMEIS/spectrumdevice/README.md

 hub = SpectrumStarHub(device_number=0, child_cards=child_cards,
                       master_card_index=STAR_HUB_MASTER_CARD_INDEX)
 ```
+Once connected, `SpectrumStarHub` object can be configured and used in exactly the same way as a `SpectrumCard`
+object - commands will be sent to the child cards automatically.

 ### Configuring acquisitions
 Spectrum Instrument's own low-level Python API requires that users configure a device by writing values to on-device